dabernado/iris/iris.md

  * rc = # of types on the right-hand side of the sum

 FOLD <-> UFOLD    : a[x.?a] <-> x.?a
- * Fold/unfold value into a recursively typed value
+ * Fold/unfold value into/out of an inductive type

 EXPN <-> COLN     : 0 <-> (-?a + ?a)
  * Reverse type sign and direction of execution